Marcus Godinho: Vancouver Whitecaps FC

 On August 20, 2021, Godinho returned to Canada and joined Major League Soccer club Vancouver Whitecaps FC.
 He made his first appearance for Vancouver on August 30, coming off the bench in a 4-1 victory over Real Salt Lake.
 In December 2021 Vancouver announced they had picked up Godinho's contract option, keep him at the club through the 2022 season.
 At the end of the 2022 season, Vancouver announced they would not exercise the option on Godinho's contract for 2023, ending his time with the club.

 Korona Kielce

 In January 2023, Godinho returned to Europe and joined Polish club Korona Kielce on a contract until the end of the season.
+He made his debut for his new club on February 6 against Cracovia.
+Godinho scored his first goal for Korona Kielce on May 12 against Piast Gliwice, netting a consolation goal in a 2–1 defeat.
+In June 2023, Korona Kielce announced they had signed Godinho to a new contract through the 2023–24 Ekstraklasa season.
+His 2023–24 campaign ended prematurely on April 12, 2024, when he tore his left ACL in a 1–0 away loss to Warta Poznań.
+Godinho was released from the club at the end of the 2024–25 season.

+Degerfors IF

+On August 15, 2025, Godinho signed for Allsvenskan club Degerfors IF on a deal until the end of the year.

 International career

 Youth

 Godinho was born in Canada to Portuguese parents.
 He has represented Canada at the under-18 and under-20 levels.
 In August 2016, Godinho was called up to the U-20 team for a pair of friendlies against Costa Rica.
 Godinho was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
-He was named to the final squad ahead of the re-scheduled tournament on March 10, 2021.
+He was named to the final squad ahead of the rescheduled tournament on March 10, 2021.